Summary

 Evidence also suggests the consumption of soy and soy foods is beneficial for peri-menopausal and postmenopausal women and is linked to fewer and reduced severity of hot flushes.

 More research is needed, but the evidence so far suggests that it is wise to include whole soy (or soy) foods in your daily diet.
-See your doctor or dietitian for further guidance.
+See your doctor or dietitian for further guidance or if you have any concerns.

 Nutrition profile of soybeans